WeiyongchangChina/A-comparative-study-on-point-cloud-down-sampling-strategies-for-deep-learning-based-crop-organ-seg/README.md

 The dataset that can run on each network was saved in the data folder.

-## data sample
+## Datasets

 We saved an example dataset in the [data-example] folder.

 It contains a well-prepared h5 data set using 3DEPS_ratio=0.20, divided into a training set and a test set.
-It also contains the original three-species crop data set that is first used in PlantNet [[Paper](https://www.sciencedirect.com/science/article/pii/S0924271622000119)].
+It also contains the raw three-species crop data set that is first used in PlantNet [[Paper](https://www.sciencedirect.com/science/article/pii/S0924271622000119)].